 Figure-4.
-Write Enable for Volatile Status Register Sequence Diagram so
+Write Enable for Volatile Status Register Sequence Diagram

-9.4 Read Status Register (RDSR) (05H)
+9.4 Read Status Register (RDSR) (05H or 35H)

-The Read Status Register (05H) command allows the Status Register to be read.
+The Read Status Register (05H or 35H) command allows the Status Register to be read.
 The Status Register may be read at any time, even while a Program, Erase or Write Status Register cycle is in progress.
 When one of these cycles is in progress, it is recommended to check the Write In Progress (WIP) bit before sending a new command to the device.
 It is also possible to read the Status Register continuously.
 For command code "05H", the SO will output Status Register bits S7~S0.
+And for command code "35H", the SO will output Status Register bits S15~S8.